Cyclic Voltammetry Basic Principles and Theory

 From this point the current is limited by the mass transport of analyte from the bulk to the DDL interface, which is slow on the electrochemical timescale.
 This results in a decrease in current (d), as the potentials are scanned more positive.
 This occurs until a steady-state is reached where further increases in potential no longer has an effect.

-Scan reversal to negative potentials (reductive scan) continues to oxidise the analyte.
-This continues until the applied potential reaches the value where the oxidised analyte (which has accumulated at the electrode surface) can be re-reduced (e).
+Scan reversal to negative potentials (reductive scan) continues to oxidize the analyte.
+This continues until the applied potential reaches the value where the oxidized analyte (which has accumulated at the electrode surface) can be re-reduced (e).

 The process for reduction mirrors that for the oxidation.
 The only difference is that it occurs with an opposite scan direction and a cathodic peak (ipc) at the cathodic peak potential (Epc) (f).
 The anodic and cathodic peak currents should be of equal magnitude but with opposite sign.
 This is only provided that the process is reversible (and if the cathodic peak is measured relative to the base line after the anodic peak).